syncfusion-content/xamarin-docs/Xamarin/SfTreeView/right-to-left.md

 ![Xamarin Forms TreeView with right to left](TreeView_images/Right-To-Left-Xamarin-Forms-TreeView.png)

+You can download the entire [source code](https://github.com/SyncfusionExamples/treeview-xamarin-right-to-left) here.

 N> When a label is loaded in the `ItemTemplate`, the right-to-left direction is not applied due to the framework issue.
 It has been reported to the Xamarin team; for more details about this, refer to this [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
 To overcome this issue, set the `HorizontalOptions` to `StartAndExpand` in Label.

 ## Limitations